 Net Neutrality and Broadband Access

 As a hallmark of American innovation, the Internet has created countless jobs and has provided the ability for people of all income levels to affordably exercise their constitutional right to free speech.
 Net Neutrality means that all Internet traffic must be treated with equal priority.
 Recent moves by the Trump Administration mean that we can see the fair and equal access that turned the information superhighway into a global success fade away, and the Internet turn into a largely censored, and controlled selection of corporate websites, with limited (or no access) for regular people, non-profits, and entrepreneurs to share their ideas or build new technologies.
 The Internet is a road that we all must share, and it works best when every Internet user and content producer has equal access to the pipelines that carry our data.
-Additionally, we must ensure that everyone in the United States, including even the most remote, and isolated communities of Alaska all have access to high-speed broadband access to aid in the creation of jobs, access to information, online education opportunities, and even provision of health care services via Tele –medicine.
+Additionally, we must ensure that everyone in the United States, including even the most remote, and isolated communities of America all have access to high-speed broadband access to aid in the creation of jobs, access to information, online education opportunities, and even provision of health care services via Tele –medicine.
 We have a great country with a lot of technical ability, so there is no excuse for any American home not to be able to get onto the Internet at fast speeds.
 Given the great opportunities and advancements offered through this infrastructure, the government must ensure all Americans can get online quickly and affordably.

 Protecting the Environment with a Green New Deal, Opposing oil drilling in the Arctic National Wildlife Refuge